intel/unet/README.md

 conda create -n tf -c intel python=2 pip numpy
 ```

 This will default the conda environment to use the Intel Python distribution.
-Use `source activate tf` to enter the virtual environment, and install the following packages:
+Use `source activate tf` to enter the virtual environment, then install the following packages:

 ```
+Tensorflow 1.4.0
 SimpleITK
 opencv-python
 h5py